 We spent many years cruising around the coastline of northern New Zealand.
 It was a great time but as we started to find ourselves regularly venturing back to the same places we decided that it was time to branch out in our activities.
 Walking or hiking was added, then we rediscovered cycling, got wings and started to venture further afield.

 After an 800km series of bike rides through Germany and France in 2013 we quit our full time jobs in June 2015 and spent the next six months on the road.
 More biking, walking and just discovering different places.
-We have now relocated to a smaller town and now have the time to enjoy other aspects of life including volunteering, particularly in the area of habitat restoration and digital communications.
+We have now relocated to a smaller town and also have the time to enjoy other aspects of life including volunteering, particularly in the area of habitat restoration and digital communications.

 The blog name is Detours and while this was meant of the traveling variety, life also has many detours off the main highway of life.
 Life is shorter than we think and we need to make the most of it now, tomorrow will one day not come along.

 Cliff & Ruth